defmonk0/infinite-eclipse-notes/sessions/(07) What's a Few Fires Between Friends.md

 * Once inside, the two guards explain they just needed to put on a show of bringing them in for questioning.
 * *Tick Tock Clock Stock* was burned down in the night and *Lord Bar Todt*, who owns the land, is making a stink about it.
 * They can't really investigate into the shop any longer (it's a smoldering wreck in a large hole), so they check up on some basic facts to make sure they understand *Infinite Eclipse*'s story.
-* The two guards let them go out a back door after some time passes, to look like they did more, even though they had little doubts about the party.
+* The two guards let them go out a back door after some time passes, to look like they did more, even though they had little doubts about *the party*.
 * On the way out of the city, a map was purchased at *Mourning Dew Keep* of all of *Semoor* from *Miles Jerner*.
 * The two missing members reunite with the rest of the group, and set up for camp.
 * In the night, during a watch, *Alenia Eldaloth* comes across some [Deinonychus](https://www.dndbeyond.com/monsters/deinonychus) eating a ox-like corpse (a dead [Aurochs](https://www.dndbeyond.com/monsters/aurochs)) a bit away from camp.